-Post-tricuspid shunts are at the ventricular level (VSD) or great arteries (PDA) where pressure gets directly transmitted from systemic to pulmonary circuit.
+Post-tricuspid shunts are at the ventricular level (VSD) or great arteries (PDA) where the pressure gets directly transmitted from systemic to the pulmonary circuit.
 The shunting of oxygenated blood from the left to the right ventricle begins in the early systolic period.
 When the defect is small, there is a high-pressure gradient resulting in a continuous pansystolic murmur palpable as a thrill.

 Hypoxia and exertional dyspnea are consequences of mixing of blood while frequent chest infections occur due to the overloaded pulmonary vasculature.

 VSD-pulmonic stenosis (Fallot physiology)

 The best example of VSD-PS physiology is Fallot’s tetralogy.
 Here, a large ventricular communication is present, along with obstruction to pulmonary blood flow of varying degrees.
 The obstruction may be infundibular, valvular, annular or supra-valvar stenosis.
 There is equalization of ventricular pressures on both sides owing to free communication.

 The more severe the PS, the less is the amount of blood flow through pulmonary arteries and the lower is the amount of the oxygenated blood returning via pulmonary veins; hence, the more severe is the cyanosis.

 Pink TOF is the least severe form of TOF where PS is significant enough to result in large pressure gradient across the right ventricular outflow tract, but not severe enough to impede pulmonary blood flow; hence, there is often no history of cyanosis.